d3fenderz/windows_security/README.md

 Besides, cybercriminals often use legitimate platforms as "C&C" servers to bypass detection tools that focus on blacklisted domains and IP ranges.

-### The Windows Registry

-The Registry is one of the most critical areas to protect and monitor, as `reg query` commands allows reading and modifying pretty much everything on the system, including security settings.
-Using a group policy (gpedit.msc > user configuration > system: "prevent access to the registry editing tools") or the Registry itself, you can restrict its access.

-It's not the ultimate protection, but it's still an additional layer.

-You can use software like [regshot](https://sourceforge.net/projects/regshot/) to take snapshots of the Registry.
-It's useful to restore the system when it gets unstable, and also valuable for forensic analysis.

 ### The System32

 You can read [this blog post](https://jmau111.github.io/2022/11/25/windows-system32-forensics/) for a quick introduction to essential concepts.